Incident-Clarity/Incident-Clarity.github.io/content/posts/2024/pgdcs/sem2-Final-Presentation.md

 ### **Compliance:**
 ---

-- **GDPR:**
+- **GDPR (General Data Protection Regulation):**
 	- Types of data collected (first name, last name, email, phone number, address, status, payment method)
 	- Customer consent using
 	- Data Protection Officer is appointed
 	- If breach happens, users will be notified within 42 hrs (72 hrs is a limit)

 - **ISO 27001:**
 	- Define the information, assets, and areas that ISMS will cover
 	- Risk assessment
 	- Risk mitigation
 	- Training and awareness
 	- Continuous improvement

 - **GST (Goods and Services Tax):**
 	- GST registered organisation.
-- Accounting software used by the sales team (Taly)
+	- Accounting software used by the sales team, data is stored in PostgreSQL
-- invoice management (saved in the database)
+	- Invoice management (saved in the database)
-- regular filling of gst returns as per the timeline and documentation is also done
+	- Regular filling of GST returns as per the timeline and documentation is also done
-- educate the finance and accounting team
+	- Educate the finance and accounting team

 - **PCI DSS (Payment Card Industry Data Security Standard):**
 	- Card holder data environment (stored in the database)
 	- Access control established so that only the employees who need it can access it.
 	- Create annual internal audit report and submit to the bank or card brand we use.